Mary Jo Ondrechen: Education

-Ondrechen received an American Chemical Society certified bachelor's degree in Chemistry from Reed College, Portland, Oregon in 1974.
-She pursued doctoral studies in Chemistry and Chemical Physics at Northwestern University, Evanston, Illinois and earned the Ph.D. degree in 1978, under the direction of Mark A. Ratner.
-After postdoctoral research appointments at the University of Chicago and at Tel-Aviv University in Israel, the latter as a NATO Postdoctoral Fellow, she joined the faculty at Northeastern University in Boston, Massachusetts in 1980.
+Ondrechen received an American Chemical Society certified bachelor's degree in chemistry from Reed College, Portland, Oregon, in 1974.
+She pursued doctoral studies in chemistry and chemical physics at Northwestern University, Evanston, Illinois, and earned the Ph.D. degree in 1978 under the direction of Mark A. Ratner.
+After postdoctoral research appointments at the University of Chicago and at Tel-Aviv University in Israel, the latter as a NATO postdoctoral fellow, she joined the faculty at Northeastern University in Boston, Massachusetts in 1980.

 Research and discoveries

 Her earlier research achievements include the design of molecules and materials with desirable spectroscopic and conductive properties, prediction of electric field effects in molecules and proteins, the optimization of energy conversion devices, and the design and characterization of ionic conductor materials for rechargeable batteries.
 Her current research activities include modeling of biological macromolecules and predictive calculations for functional genomics.

-She co-developed THEMATICS (Theoretical Microscopic Anomalous Titration Curve Shapes), a simple computational predictor of functional information about proteins from their three-dimensional structure alone.
+She co-developed THEMATICS (Theoretical Microscopic Anomalous Titration Curve Shapes), a computational predictor of functional information about proteins from their three-dimensional structure alone.
 THEMATICS predicts catalytic and binding sites in proteins with high sensitivity and good selectivity.
-A unique and powerful feature of her THEMATICS method is that it requires neither sequence nor structural comparisons and hence applies to novel folds, orphan sequences, and also to engineered polypeptide systems.
+A unique feature of THEMATICS is that it requires neither sequence nor structural comparisons and hence applies to novel folds, orphan sequences, and also to engineered polypeptide systems.

-She is also the co-developer, with Wenxu Tong and Ronald J. Williams, of a novel machine learning technology called Partial Order Optimum Likelihood (POOL).
+She is also the co-developer, with Wenxu Tong and Ronald J. Williams, of a machine learning technology called Partial Order Optimum Likelihood (POOL).
 POOL is a monotonicity-constrained maximum likelihood method for the prediction of properties that depend monotonically on the input features.
-This powerful method, coupled with THEMATICS input features, is a top-performing active site predictor for protein structures.
+This method, coupled with THEMATICS input features, is a top-performing active site predictor for protein structures.

 These methods are also being used for the successful annotation of structural genomics proteins, i.e. for the discovery of the function of gene products whose function is currently unknown.
 Her Structurally Aligned Local Sites of Activity (SALSA) method uses local sets of amino acid residues that are computationally predicted to be active in catalysis to identify the biochemical function of enzyme structures of unknown function.

 These computational methods are also currently used to understand how enzymes affect catalysis.
-Specifically Professor Ondrechen has pioneered the concept of spatially extended enzyme active sites, and that the participation of amino acids, even if they are distant from the site of the catalyzed reaction, may be predicted with a simple calculation.
+Ondrechen has emphasized and developed the concept of spatially extended enzyme active sites, and that the participation of amino acids, even if they are distant from the site of the catalyzed reaction, may be predicted with a relatively simple calculation.

 Her research group has also developed computational methods to improve the design of artificial enzymes.